Robotics-Empowerment-Designer/.github/profile/README.md

 Welcome to Node-(RED)<sup>2</sup>, an open-source visual programming tool/extension based on [Node-RED](https://github.com/node-red) to help users program robots for real-world scenarios, with a focus on human interaction and connectivity with Internet-of-Things (IoT) devices.
 This tool has been created and is maintained within the [Human-Centered Robotics Lab](https://hcr-lab.de) at [Ostfalia University of Applied Sciences](https://ostfalia.de/en/).

-Node-(RED)<sup>2</sup> is a self-hosted web application designed to allow even untrained users to easily create and configure scenarios for heterogeneous social robots.
-Using custom nodes and flow control, this project leverages and extends the capabilities of Node-RED as a low-code (visual) programming environment.
+Node-(RED)<sup>2</sup> is a self-hosted web application designed to allow **untrained users** to easily **create and configure scenarios for heterogeneous social robots**.
+Using custom nodes and flow control, this project leverages and extends the capabilities of Node-RED as a **visual programming** environment.

 Currently supported robot models:
 - Pepper